 Stick or I-Tip hair extensions should be installed on hair no shorter than 2.5 inches or 6 centimeters.
-Slightly more flexible than tape-ins, these are strand-by-strand fusion extensions that rely on cold-fusion method.
+Slightly more flexible than tape-ins, these are strand-by-strand fusion extensions that rely on the cold-fusion method.

-It’s one of the Keratin alternatives that was highly popular many moons ago but since then lost to tape-in and u-tip fusion types.
+It’s one of the Keratin alternatives that were highly popular many moons ago but since then lost to tape-in and u-tip fusion types.
 If you are afraid of the heat and still want to use strands rather than tapes, this is a great option.

 [See AiryHair’s Stick Tip Hair Extensions]

 Minimum Hair Length: 2 – 3.5 inches or 5 – 9 cm.